alemartinello/dstapi/docs/source/index.rst

 Documentation for the dstapi
 ===================================

 Here you can learn how to use the dstapi.
-Just click the links below.

 How to install dstapi